BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 }
 ```

-This ensures that the `Value` property retains its type information during serialization and deserialization:
+This ensures that the `Value` property retains its original type during serialization and deserialization:

 ```csharp
 var instance = new YourClass { Value = 42 };